usnistgov/BF/content/en/Info/Welcome/BF Welcome.md

 The BF _vulnerability model_ defines how software security weaknesses chain via cause–consequence–cause transitions to form a vulnerability ending with a software security failure.
 This assures back-tracking from the failure through the errors to the bug.

 The BF _formal language_ is generated from the BF LL(1) context-free formal grammar with lexicon defined by the [BF Taxonomy](/BF/info/bf-classes) and syntax defined by the BF [Vulnerability Model](/BF/info/vulnerability-model/bf-vulnerability-model/).
-This assures the BF specifications are unambiqous!
+This assures the BF specifications are unambiguous!

 <l style="font-size: 15px; color: #0428AE">_BF Citation: I. Bojanova, NIST, The Bugs Framework (BF), Accessed: <span id="currentDate"></span>.
 [Online].
 Available: https://samate.nist.gov/BF/._</l>

-<l style="font-size: 15px; color: #7D3368">Note: Any BF-application publications that lists classes not featured on this website is a misrepresentation of BF.
+<l style="font-size: 15px; color: #7D3368">Note: Any BF-application publications that list classes not featured on this website are misrepresentation of BF.
 If in doubt, please [seek guidance from the BF PI](/BF/info/contact/bf-contact).

 ## BF Intro Presentations